 1. The Ethics CORE Requirement provides students not only with an understanding of the content of ethical theories such as utilitarianism, deontology, and virtue ethics, but also with an understanding of how to apply these ethical theories to their daily lives and to social issues.
-This CORE requirement supports the mission of Chestnut Hill College by upholding 'an atmosphere of communal respect in which all may clarify and articulate personal values and beliefs while exploring the ethical and moral dimensions underlying all relationships.'
+This CORE requirement supports the mission of Chestnut Hill College by upholding 'an atmosphere of communal respect in which all may clarify and articulate personal values and beliefs while exploring the ethical and moral dimensions underlying all relationships."
 Courses meeting the Ethics CORE requirement address the CHC Student Learning Outcomes of Ethical Responsibility and Communication.
 The CORE Ethics Requirement is fulfilled at the College by successfully completing ETHS-201; or any program-specific course with an "E" designation.

-BIOL-215: Biological and Medical Ethics BUSN-102: Business Ethics MCOM-215: Media Ethics CRJU-215: Ethics in Criminal Justice ETHS-201: Ethics
+BIOL-215: Biological and Medical Ethics

+BUSN-102: Business Ethics MCOM-215: Media Ethics

+CRJU-215: Ethics in Criminal Justice

+ETHS-201: Ethics

-- 2. The Religious Studies CORE Requirements are met by taking Religious Studies 104: The Religious Imagination or Religious Studies 105: Christianity in Global Context, and students must also complete an inquiry-level course. or an IDHP seminar with an indicated Religious Studies component.
+2. The Religious Studies CORE Requirements are met by successfully completing one solo-taught 100, 200 or 300-level course in Religious Studies and also completing either an IDHP seminar with an indicated Religious Studies component or an Interdisciplinary course cross-listed with Religious Studies.
 Religious Studies provide valuable insights into individuals as well as entire societies across the world.
-RLST-104: The Religious Imagination and RLST-105: Christianity in Global Context focus on the relationships among religious belief, community, faith, and reason in global cultural contexts but through different conceptual and historical lenses.
-Both courses address the CHC Student Learning Outcome of Knowledge of Self and Others. - 3.

 The Global Awareness CORE Requirement provides students with insight into the process of globalization and how it affects technological, political, cultural and economic issues in the global community.
 This interdisciplinary seminar challenges students to make connections across multiple disciplines in order to analyze globalizing trends and their relation to cultural understanding and awareness.
 Students in this course will explore diverse cultural and ethnic perspectives on globalizing trends and issues.
 Courses meeting the Global Awareness Seminar Requirement address the Student Learning Outcomes of Integrated Learning, Civic Responsibility & Practice, and Knowledge of Self & Others.

-The CORE Global Awareness requirement is fulfilled by successfully completing:

-GLST-201: Global Studies Seminar; or GLST-281: Special Topics in Global Studies; or GLST-481: Advanced Special Topics in Global Studies (when offered); or completing the Inter-Disciplinary Honors Program.
+The CORE Global Awareness requirement is fulfilled by successfully completing: GLST-201: Global Studies Seminar; or GLST-281: Special Topics in Global Studies; or GLST-481: Advanced Special Topics in Global Studies (when offered); or completing the Inter-Disciplinary Honors Program.

-Transfer students must bring in an equivalent to GLST-201; or take it at the College.
-The Coordinator of the Global Awareness Program, or a designee, will make determinations regarding the application of GLST-201 to courses taken at other institutions.
+Transfer students must bring in an equivalent to GLST-20l; or take it at the College.
+The Coordinator of the Global Awareness Program, or a designee, will make determinations regarding the application of GLST-20l to courses taken at other institutions.